mikiriki-m/Inter-AS-MPLS-VPN-Lab/README.md

 2. The outer label is to get the packet to the next hop or ASBR
 3. The inner label identifies the VPN

+# Software

+GNS3 was used to simulate this lab.
+The routers were emulated with Dynamips and the images used were for the c7200x series.

+# Configuration

+Firstly,